- What’s a “listening room”?

 33 Bridge Street in Bellows Falls, Vermont, is the building that Stage 33 Live calls home.
 It’s on the National Register of Historic Places.

-By the turn of the century, the company produced twenty tons of paper daily.
+By the turn of the century, Moore and Thompson produced twenty tons of paper daily.
 The mill played a leading role in the industry that dominated Bellows Falls’ economy through the 1920s.

 In 1914, Moore and Thompson leased water rights from the canal to the Bellows Falls Electric Company.
-In exchange, the paper company received electricity, and the complex still gets its power under the terms of that lease.
+In exchange, the paper company received electricity.
+The complex is still directly hydro-powered under the terms of that lease.

 The principal building on the upper level — where Stage 33 Live is located — was completed in 1925 for the manufacture of paper bags.